haael/gtk-wayland-compositor/README.md

-# gtk-wayland-compositor
+# gwayco

-Wayland compositor delegating window management to Gtk layout
+Wayland compositor delegating window management to Gtk layout.
+Written with help of wlroots.

-Status: alpha
+"Gwayco" stands for "Gtk Wayland compositor".

-Language: Python
+Development status: alpha.

 # what?